Five benefits of climate-friendly business practices

 However, businesses can hurt their image with consumers if they’re not taking sustainability seriously.
 If customers perceive that a business is failing to address the climate crisis—or worse, contributing to it—they may start to walk away.

 Carla Heim, Director, Corporate Sustainability at BDC, says many consumers are skeptical of green claims.
-She encourages businesses to consider seeking external certifications for their sustainability initiatives to prove that they’re walking the talk.
+She encourages businesses to consider seeking external certifications for their climate-friendly initiatives to prove that they’re walking the talk.

 5. It inspires your employees